Rektifier396/Rektifier/README.md

 # Crypto Signal Bot

 A simple crypto signal and backtesting bot using Binance public API, CoinGecko and Alternative.me.
 Built with FastAPI and designed for deployment on Railway.
+The service now ships with a lightweight dashboard served from the root URL.

 ## Features
 - EMA/RSI based long/short signals with ATR risk management